Andgit33/PetProject/QUICKSTART.md

 ```

 This will:
-- Load all JSON files from `data/destinations/`
+- Load all 50 JSON files from `data/destinations/`
-- Generate embeddings for each destination
+- Generate embeddings for each destination across 4 dimensions
 - Create FAISS indices for fast similarity search
 - Save everything to `data/derived/index/`

+**Note:** You only need to build the index once (or when you add/modify destinations).

-## 4. Query Destinations
+## 3. Query Destinations

 ### Using the Web UI (Recommended)